 The Core Healthcare Team

 Pharmacists: Pharmacists are regarded as medication experts.
 They protect the public by ensuring drug safety.
-The goal of pharmacy care is to maximize positive health care outcomes and improve patients’ quality of life with minimum risk.
-Today, pharmacists must have a Doctor of Pharmacy (Pharm.D.) degree from an accredited pharmacy program in order to practice.
+Pharmacy care aims to maximize positive healthcare outcomes and improve patients’ quality of life with minimum risk.
+Today, pharmacists must have a Doctor of Pharmacy (Pharm.D.) degree from an accredited pharmacy program to practice.
 They also must be licensed within the state where they live.
-The Pharmacist works with your physician to decide on the type of medication needed to treat your condition.
+The Pharmacist works with your physician to determine the medication needed to treat your condition.
 A pharmacist also will work with the patient to reconcile their medications once they leave the hospital and move to the next level of care.
-This can help prevent duplication of medications which can cause serious harm.
+This can help prevent the duplication of medications which can cause serious harm.
 Pharmacists are trained to recognize medications that might not go together and cause an interaction that can make you sick.
-Pharmacists can work in the hospital, other inpatient settings or in a retail store, like Walgreens, CVS or other stores where you can pick up your prescriptions.
+Pharmacists can work in the hospital, other inpatient settings, or a retail store, like Walgreens, CVS, or other stores where you can pick up your prescriptions.
 Talking to your pharmacist if you have a question about your medication is a good thing as they can review all of your medical care and speak with the physician ordering the medication if they see a problem.
-When I was a patient in the hospital, the pharmacist was a key member of my healthcare team and kept my husband and I up to date on my plan of care.
-He was able to answer questions we had about procedures and also about the various medications I was getting.
+When I was a patient in the hospital, the pharmacist was a key member of my healthcare team and kept my husband and me updated on my care plan.
+He was able to answer our questions about procedures and the various medications I was getting.
 He took the time to explain things and to help us better understand my care.

-Nurses: Nurses are the heart and soul of the healthcare team and are charged with caring for patients and their family.
-Nurses have various duties in the hospital and can range from the Directors of their unit, charge nurses on certain shifts, medication nurses and staff nurses who are assigned patients for daily care.
+Nurses: Nurses are the heart and soul of the healthcare team and are charged with caring for patients and their families.
+Nurses have various duties in the hospital and can range from the Directors of their unit, charge nurses on certain shifts, medication nurses, and staff nurses who are assigned patients for daily care.
 The nurse’s duties vary according to their expertise and the unit they work on.
-Today, most hospitals hire registered nurses to provide care for patients, but there are also licensed practical nurses who work in settings such as the hospital, rehabilitation settings, and long term care facilities.
+Today, most hospitals hire registered nurses to provide care for patients.
+Still, licensed practical nurses work in hospitals, rehabilitation settings, and long-term care facilities.

 Advanced Registered Nurse Practitioner (ARNP).
-An ARNP is a registered nurse who has additional training and a certification to specialize in areas such as family practice, geriatric care, pediatrics or women’s health.
+An ARNP is a registered nurse with additional training and certification to specialize in family practice, geriatric care, pediatrics or women’s health.
 Depending on the State, the ARNP can work independently or under the direction of a physician.
 If they are independent, they can write prescriptions on their own and direct care.
 Many have private practices and see patients independent of a physician.
 As many physicians retire, the ARNP is filling gaps in primary care.

-Nurse’s Aides are an important member of the healthcare team and provide hands on care including taking vital signs, bathing, making beds, feeding patients and other non-clinical duties.
-Nurse’s aides are not licensed so they have to have a registered nurse oversee the care they provide.
-Patients and the family many times see the nurse’s aide more than the nurse and many times confide in them.
-The nurse’s aide can be a liaison to the nursing team and help the patient and their family better understand how the floor works and who you can reach out to if you have questions or concerns.
+Nurse Aides are important members of the healthcare team and provide hands-on care, including taking vital signs, bathing, making beds, feeding patients, and other non-clinical duties.
+Nurse’s aides are not licensed, so they have to have a registered nurse oversee the care they provide.
+Patients and their families many times see the nurse’s aide more than the nurse, and many times confide in them.
+The nurse’s aide can liaise with the nursing team and help the patient and their family better understand how the floor works and who you can contact if you have questions or concerns.

 The Trouble Shooters of the Healthcare Team

 Case Manager/Care Managers/Nurse Navigators/Patient Advocates: These are professionals who are in place to assist patients as they transition through the healthcare system.
-These professionals can work in the hospital, at your managed care organization, through your employer, in your physician’s office, or can be hired directly by the patient and or their family.
-They are in place to see that your plan of care meets your needs and that the resources you need to manage your care are in place.
+These professionals can work in the hospital, at your managed care organization, through your employer, in your physician’s office, or be hired directly by the patient and their family.
+They are in place to see that your care plan meets your needs and that the resources you need to manage your care are in place.
 They work with you and are your connection to the healthcare team.
-You can call on them any time and ask them any question.
-They understand the workings of the organization, the managed care system and how to access resources that can be an important for you and your family.
-Many times, I hear patients and their family’s say they don’t want to ask questions or make a complaint as they are afraid that this will be held against them.
-No patient or their family members should be afraid to raise a question or make a complaint.
-Your input is an important point in preventing errors and ensuring that your care is meeting your goals.
-These trouble shooters should be sought out to help you with problems, discharge needs or understanding what is happening regarding your care.
+You can call on them any time and ask them any questions.
+They understand the organization’s workings, the managed care system and how to access resources that can be important for you and your family.
+I often hear patients and their families say they don’t want to ask questions or make a complaint because they fear this will be held against them.
+No patient or family members should be afraid to raise a question or make a complaint.
+Your input is important in preventing errors and ensuring that your care meets your goals.
+These troubleshooters should be sought out to help you with problems, discharge needs, or understanding what is happening regarding your care.

 Social Workers: are professionals who have expertise in helping you find the resource and support systems to meet your needs.
-Social workers work closely with the case manager and other members of the team to ensure you are able to move from one level of care to the next in an organized and safe manner.
-They can also help you find financing for your healthcare if needed through the various social systems that are in place.
+Social workers work closely with the case manager and other team members to ensure you can move from one level of care to the next in an organized and safe manner.
+They can also help you find financing for your healthcare if needed through the various social systems in place.

-Discharge Planner: Many organizations have a discharge planner who will work with your family to ensure you have the resources in place to go home.
-You should let them know what your needs are and they can help put into place services, durable medical equipment, medications, and other things that will help you to be safe.
+Discharge Planner: Many organizations have a discharge planner who will work with your family to ensure you have the resources to go home.
+You should let them know your needs, and they can help put into place services, durable medical equipment, medications, and other things that will help you be safe.
 Discharge planners work with the Case Manager and Social Workers.
-In some smaller hospitals the discharge planner may be the case manager or social worker.
-In larger hospitals they may be independent of each other.
-If you cannot go home due to your condition, they will help your family know about the type of facility that would best meet your needs.
-You and your family will be given choices so that you can visit them to see which facility you might want to go.
-They can also help coordinate home care such as nurses’ aides if you need help at home.
-Many services might be covered by your insurance, by your long term care policy or privately.
+In some smaller hospitals, the discharge planner may be the case manager or social worker.
+In larger hospitals, they may be independent of each other.
+If you cannot go home due to your condition, they will help your family know the type of facility that best meets your needs.
+You and your family will be given choices so you can visit them to see which facility you want to visit.
+They can also help coordinate home care, such as nurses’ aides, if you need help at home.
+Your insurance, long-term care policy, or private might cover many services.
 Take time to review all of your options.
 I will cover insurance in a future post.

-Therapists: Therapists are specialty trained professionals who can work with you to help you improve your function so you are as independent as you can be after an injury, a stroke, or complications from a chronic condition that impacts your activities of daily living.
-The types of therapists you may see include: physical therapists, occupational therapists, speech/cognitive therapists, and respiratory therapists.
+Therapists: Therapists are specialty-trained professionals who can work with you to help you improve your function.
+Hence, you are as independent as you can be after an injury, a stroke, or complications from a chronic condition that impacts your activities of daily living.
+The types of therapists you may see include physical, occupational, speech/cognitive, and respiratory therapists.
 Each has a role and will work with your healthcare team to assist you in your recovery.
-You may see them in the hospital, in an outpatient setting, in a rehabilitation hospital, a nursing home or your home.
+You may see them in the hospital, an outpatient setting, a rehabilitation hospital, a nursing home, or your home.
 Feel free to ask your therapists questions that you might have about your plan of care.
-If they can’t answer it, they will refer you to who would be best to address your question.
+If they can’t answer it, they will refer you to who best addresses your question.

-Behavioral Health Professionals: today it is recognized that patients need to be treated holistically with regard to their medical and behavioral health issues.
-Psychologists and Psychiatrists are seeing patients to assist them as needed and provide a therapeutic environment where they can ask questions and discuss challenges they face as they recover and adjust to medical and/or behavioral health issues.
+Behavioral Health Professionals: today, it is recognized that patients need to be treated holistically for their medical and behavioral health issues.
+Psychologists and Psychiatrists see patients assist them as required, and provide a therapeutic environment where they can ask questions and discuss challenges they face as they recover and adjust to medical and behavioral health issues.

-Administration: each hospital has an administration department that is charged with operating the hospital or organization.
+Administration: each hospital has an administration department that operates the hospital or organization.
 This is where the leadership of the organization can be found.

-There are various departments that make up administration each of which is responsible for the running of a specific part of the organization.
-Administrators ensure that the organization is adhering to the federal state, and accreditation standards to ensure that the care provided is safe and focused on the needs of the patient.
-If you have a complaint or an issue with the organization, this is where you would go to voice your complaint.
+Various departments comprise the administration, each responsible for running a specific part of the organization.
+Administrators ensure that the organization adheres to federal, state, and accreditation standards to ensure the care provided is safe and focused on the patient’s needs.
+If you have a complaint or an issue with the organization, this is where you would go to voice your objection.
 They will usually have a risk manager or a patient advocate on staff to listen to you, investigate the problem, and work on a solution with input from their internal team and staff.
-Do not be afraid to go to the administration if you have a problem.
-It is better to raise issues and have them resolved than to let them go.
+Do not hesitate to go to the administration if you have a problem.
+It is better to raise and resolve issues than to let them go.

-Support Services: Housekeeping, Maintenance, and dietary: Support services are an integral part of running a hospital or other setting where patients reside.
-These people are charged with preparing meals, cleaning rooms, and ensuring that equipment works as it should.
-If you have a problem you can talk to these people as you will see them throughout your stay.
+Support Services: Housekeeping, Maintenance, and dietary: Support services are integral to running a hospital or other settings where patients reside.
+These people prepare meals, clean rooms, and ensure equipment works properly.
+If you have a problem, you can talk to these people as you will see them throughout your stay.
 They can be a great help to patients and their families.
-They may tell you to check with the nurse if you have a problem or contact the nurse for you if they cannot help you.
-When I was a patient, the housekeeping staff, dietary personnel and maintenance people were friendly and helpful.
+They may tell you to check with the nurse if you have a problem or contact the nurse if they cannot help you.
+The housekeeping staff, dietary personnel, and maintenance personnel were friendly and helpful when I was a patient.

 Medical Records:

-Keep in mind it is your right to obtain your medical records as they are your records.
-Some hospitals charge for them, but more and more hospitals are not charging the patient but rather providing records freely.
-It may take a few days for documents to be finalized following a hospital stay, so asked to be called once they are ready so you can receive your copies.
-These would go into the binder you are keeping of records that relate to your stay and plan of care
+Remember, it is your right to obtain your medical records as they are yours.
+Some hospitals charge for them, but more and more hospitals are not setting the patient but providing records freely.
+It may take a few days for documents to be finalized following a hospital stay, so ask to be called once they are ready so you can receive your copies.
+These would go into the binder you are keeping of records relating to your stay and care plan.

 In Closing:

 Last but not least, make sure you stay involved in your care.
-Many people have thought ahead and have designated family or a friend to be their advocate if they are too sick or cannot talk for themselves.
-In my case, my husband was my advocate as I did have a period where I was confused and could not make decisions so having him there saved my life.
+Many people have thought ahead and designated family or a friend as their advocate if they are too sick or cannot talk for themselves.
+In my case, my husband was my advocate as I did have a period where I was confused and could not make decisions, so having him, there saved my life.

 A good resource that you might want to consider is Five Wishes.
-This is a document that helps people express their feelings and document in one place so that their family and friends understand what they want to happen to them if their life changes and they need a voice to advocate for them.
-The Five Wishes ensure that each persons care is handled with dignity.
+This document helps people express their feelings and document them in one place so that their family and friends understand what they want to happen to them if their life changes and they need a voice to advocate for them.
+The Five Wishes ensure that each person’s care is handled with dignity.
 Here is the link to evaluate this important resource https://www.agingwithdignity.org

-You and your advocate should take the time to listen to your team, and understand the rationale for their suggestions.
-If you have questions or their plan is not consistent with your goals, don’t be afraid to let them know.
-The Joint Commission, the organization who accredits hospitals has a program called Speak UP to encourage patients and families to share their concerns and questions.
-Here is the link to the program to learn more; www.jointcommission.org/speakup.aspx
+You and your advocate should take the time to listen to your team and understand the rationale for their suggestions.
+Please let them know if you have questions or if their plan contradicts your goals.
+The Joint Commission, the organization that accredits hospitals, has a Speak UP program to encourage patients and families to share their concerns and questions.
+Here is the link to the program to learn more; www.jointcommission.org/speakup.aspx.

-Together with your team you should develop your plan of care so that it meets your medical needs as well as your life goals.
-You are the center of your healthcare team and your opinion is invaluable.
+Together with your team, you should develop your plan of care to meet your medical needs and your life goals.
+You are the center of your healthcare team, and your opinion is invaluable.

-As you can see, there are a lot of people involved in your care.
+As you can see, many people are involved in your care.
 Please take time to ask questions and raise issues that are important to you.
 I wish you the best of luck on your journey.

-Next week we will look at some of the challenges that can impact your journey as a patient and how you and your family can handle them.
+Next week we will look at some challenges that can impact your journey as a patient and how you and your family can handle them.

 Wow, what a timely post for me on the other end of things.
 As a nurse, I am all too familiar with everyone's role.
 I also feel confident I would speak up if I was a patient receiving care.
 Well, a family member has been in the hospital and I've been asking the other family member if they felt they could ask questions; if they knew who team members were; and if they needed my help at all.
 What a lovely article and it certainly empowers us all to think about all sides of the conversation!